xpillons/ccsw-projects/projects/ldap-auth/readme.md

 - Configures SSH for secure access.
 - Supports multiple LDAP servers for redundancy.
 - Automatically updates SSSD configuration on cluster start.
-- Disables SSH password authentication
+- Disables SSH password authentication.
+- Add a LDAP HPC Admin group to the sudoers file.
 - Can use KeyVault to retrieve the LDAP bind password securely.

 ## Prerequisites